9 uniquely remote Airbnbs for a socially distanced getaway

 An airstream escape near Texas’s Blue Hole Park

-Blue Hole Regional Park in Wemberley, Tx., is a gorgeous natural water park of crystal-clear swimming holes, streams and hiking paths.
+Blue Hole Regional Park in Wimberley, Tex., is a gorgeous natural water park of crystal-clear swimming holes, streams and hiking paths.
 If you can get there, Airbnbs nearby include an adorably retro airstream trailer complete with its own outdoor hot tub.

 [Traveling may not be safe, but leaving vacation days behind isn’t healthy, either]